-When notified of third-party inspections (for example, the EH&S laboratory safety team), the RP should be responsive in scheduling and providing laboratory-specific information as requested.
+When contacted by EH&S to schedule an inspection, the RP is expected to be responsive in scheduling and providing laboratory-specific information as requested.
 Inspection findings should be addressed and corrected in the time specified (typically 30 calendar days).
-All laboratory staff should support the inspection to ensure lab safety.
+All laboratory personnel are expected to support the inspection as requested.